ibm-cloud-docs/dl/dl-md5-authentication.md

 # Setting up BGP Message Digest 5 (MD5) authentication keys
 {: #dl-md5}

-Border Gateway Protocol (BGP) authentication is an added layer of security that enables routers to share information only if they can verify that they are communicating with a trusted source, based on a key.
+[REVIEW]{: tag-green} Border Gateway Protocol (BGP) authentication is an added layer of security that enables routers to share information only if they can verify that they are communicating with a trusted source, based on a key.
 TCP MD5 authentication between BGP peers verifies each transmitted message sent through the BGP session.
 {: shortdesc}

 ## BGP authentication requirements